legends2k/spirit-of-cpp/content.md

 .little[
 - Text editor declares, **not defines**, a `bool IPlugin::post-process(std::string)`
 - Every plug-in author implements (defines) it differently
-- When compiling editor the actual function’s code is non-existent; offset unknown – can’t to static dispatch
+- When compiling editor the actual function’s code is non-existent; offset unknown – can’t do static dispatch
 - At run-time, if a plug-in SO/DLL is present, load function (`dlsym` or `GetProcAddress`) and dispatch dynamically
 - .tag[Flexibility] **Both editor and plug-in code can build independently**!
 Weak coupling FTW 💪 ]